 After watching sharks on TV, eating them in your food, playing them in the pool and wearing them at bedtime, now it’s time to get out there and actually see some sharks in real life!
 Fortunately for us Orlando Moms there’s a lot of options to make possible.

-COVID UPDATE – Please check with theme parks to see if the following attractions are open.
+COVID UPDATE – Please check with theme parks to see if the following attractions are opening back up!

 Disney World invites you to see sharks at EPCOT at the The Seas with Nemo & Friends.
 You can also eat at the Coral Reef Restaurant where you’ll watch sharks swimming while you dine.
 If you want something more immersive, head over to the Shark Reef at Typhoon Lagoon where you can snorkel with all kind of sea life, including sharks.
 You can also book a shark dive at EPCOT’s DiveQuest if you really want to sink your teeth – and the rest of your body – in to the world of sharks.